Dieldrin and DDT soil contamination

 The beef industry and state and territory governments collaborate on a chemical residue monitoring program under the National Residue Survey (NRS) that includes monitoring for organochlorine residues in beef.
 Random testing of livestock from properties with a known contamination status may be conducted.

 Residue monitoring is a requirement that supermarkets place on their horticultural growers, which is further complimented by residue monitoring programs conducted by Agriculture Victoria and the Commonwealth government.

 All primary producers are responsible for ensuring that they do not sell contaminated produce.
-Regulatory action may be taken against producers who are not effectively managing the risk of residues.
+Regulatory action may be taken against producers who are not effectively managing the residue risks.

-Experience has demonstrated that farmers raising livestock in accordance with a property management plan or growing crops are unlikely to experience any issues with soil residues being detected in their produce.
+Experience has demonstrated that farmers raising livestock or growing crops under a property management plan are unlikely to experience any issues with soil residues being detected in their produce.

 How can I find out if my farm or one I am thinking of purchasing is contaminated?

-The Section 32 statement that persons selling land must complete is designed to protect buyers.
+The Section 32 (S32) statement that persons selling land must complete is designed to protect buyers.

-The absence of any land use restrictions must not be interpreted as confirmation that the land is free from chemical contamination or physical defect, or that the land is suitable for raising livestock.
-The only way to determine this is to undertake appropriate tests on the land before any commitment is made to purchasing the land.
+It should not be assumed that land is free from chemical contamination or physical defect, even in the absence of land use restrictions listed in the S32.
+The only way to determine this, is to undertake appropriate tests on the land before any commitment is made to purchasing it.

 Past test results for farms may only tell part of the story as organochlorine residue levels will vary across paddocks, between paddocks on the same farm, and from farm-to-farm.

 Organochlorines are generally persistent in the environment.
 In some cases, soil residue levels have reduced over time, however residue levels continue to be detected in soils where these chemicals were used.
 Organochlorine residue levels in these soils fall slowly and may be detectable for decades.